Softpanorama

 Possible future developments

-While shells continued to improve since the original C-shell and Korn shell (Borne shell from the language standpoint is just a joke), the shell syntax is frozen in space and time and now looks completely archaic.
+While shells continued to improve since the original C-shell and Korn shell (Bourne shell from the language designer standpoint is just a joke), the shell syntax is frozen in space and time and now looks completely archaic.
 There are a large number of problems with this syntax as it does not cleanly separate lexical analysis from syntax analysis.

-Some syntax features in shell are idiosyncratic as Steve Bourne played with Algol 68 before starting work on the shell.
-He proved to be a bad language designer: there is very little logic in how different types of blocks are ended.
-Conditional statements end with broken classic Algor-68 the reverse keyword syntax: 'if condition; then echo yes; else echo no; fi', but loops are structure like perverted version of PL/1 (do; done;) , individual case branches blocks ends with ';;' .
+Some syntax features in shell are idiosyncratic as still preserve Steve Bourne flirt with Algol 68 syntax He proved to be a bad language designer: Bourne Shell never has distinct lexical level, also there is very little logic in how different types of blocks are ended.
+Conditional statements end with broken classic Algor-68 the reverse keyword syntax: 'if condition; then echo yes; else echo no; fi', but loops are structured like a perverted version of PL/1 (do; done;) , individual case branches blocks ends with ';;' .
 Functions have C-style bracketing "{", "}".
-M. D. McIlroy should be ashamed as the result ;-).
+M. D. McIlroy as his manager should be ashamed as the result ;-).

 Also the original Bourne shell was a almost pure macro language.
 It performed variable substitution, tokenization and other operations on one line at a time without understanding the underlying syntax.
 This results in many unexpected side effects: Consider a simple command